latex3/babel/README.md

 ### Summary of Latest changes
 ```
 3.62   2021-??-??
-       * No errors with undefined languages in aux file.
+       * No errors with unknown languages in aux file.
+       * Fixes:
+         - Locale dependent quotes with CJK (#131).

 3.61   2021-06-28
        * Improved justification=kashida/elongated: hboxes (lua).